 This is the key point:

-If your eSIM provider only uses Movistar, you may be fine in Mexico City or Guadalajara – but your coverage can drop significantly in the Yucatán Peninsula, coastal areas, and more remote regions.
+If your eSIM provider uses Movistar, you may be fine in Mexico City or Guadalajara – but your coverage can drop significantly in the Yucatán Peninsula, coastal areas, and more remote regions.

 That is where dual-network eSIMs (Telcel + Movistar) bring a clear advantage.